Famous Car Logos: Car Brand Logos, Names, and Meanings

 Maserati Logo

 Neptune, the sea god from Roman mythology, is depicted on the statue with his trademark trident with three prongs.
-This emblematic trident, representing strength and power, appealed to the founders of Maserati, and they decided to incorporate it into the brand’s identity.
+This emblematic trident, representing strength and power, appealed to the founders of Maserati, who decided to incorporate it into the brand’s identity.
 The emblem reflects the heritage of the city and includes the official colors of Bologna: white, red, and blue, which symbolize the deep connection of the brand with its place of origin.

 The choice of the trident and the city’s hues creates a logo and a story.
 It tells the story of Maserati’s heritage, its foundational roots in Bologna, and the inspiration drawn from the deity’s powerful emblem.